SiyuanYan1/ISIC2024_Baselines/README.md

 - The non-weighted ResNet50 model achieves high specificity but fails to detect any malignant cases (0% sensitivity).
 - Weighted sampling significantly improves sensitivity for various models.
-- The weighted ResNet50 model shows the best balance between specificity and sensitivity.
+- The weighted ResNet50 and weighted ViT-base model shows the best balance between specificity and sensitivity.

 ### Future Directions